ViPRA: Video Prediction for Robot Actions: Flow Matching Decoder for Continuous Control

 \section{Flow Matching Decoder for Continuous Control}

-We extend the pretrained video model $G_\theta$ with two components for continuous control.
-Specifically, we introduce an action encoder head $E_\gamma $ that maps each continuous noisy action $x_s$ into the model's embedding space, and an action decoder head $H_\eta$ that predicts the flow field used to recover the full action chunk.
+To enable continuous control, we augment the pretrained video model $G_\theta$ with a flow-based action decoder.
+Specifically, we introduce (i) a noisy action encoder $E_\gamma$ that embeds a time-interpolated noisy action chunk $u_s$ into the embedding space of the model, and (ii) a flow decoder $H_\eta$ that predicts the velocity field used to transport the noisy actions toward the ground-truth action chunk $a_{t:t+H-1}$.
+The full training procedure is described in Algorithm~\ref{alg:flow matching-decoder}, and architectural details and hyperparameters are provided in Table~\ref{tab:flow matching-hyperparams}.

-The resulting model, denoted $g_\omega$, consists of three key components: the pretrained video model $G_\theta$, the action encoder $E_\gamma$, and the flow decoder $H_\eta$.
-During training, we sample a noisy interpolation between a standard Gaussian vector and the ground-truth action chunk, and supervise the predicted flow toward the true actions using visual and task context.
-The full training procedure is detailed in Algorithm~\ref{alg:flow matching-decoder}.
-Corresponding neural design choices and hyperparameters are include in Table~\ref{tab:flow matching-hyperparams}.